suatkarakusoglu/blog/hugo/content/Emacs/DiredMode.md

 draft = false
 +++

-This is about Dired mode for emacs.
+We will talk about dired mode and the features showing examples.

 ## Dired mode {#dired-mode}